Yui-H8/Datacamp/Azure_Understanding Microsoft Azure Architecture and Services.md

 2. Create a new storage account called "finance" and a suffix of your own to make it unique.
 Use East US as region and make it zone-redundant.

+3. Create a second storage account called "marketing" and a suffix of your own to make it unique.
+Use East US as region and make it locally-redundant.